Recurrence in the countable-space case

 \[ \mathbb{P}(\tau_x < \infty)\]

 is just the probability of reaching $x$ in a finite number of steps.
-When conditioning it to $X_0 = x,$ then,
+It is more like a "first arrival" time.
+Only when conditioned to $X_0 = x$ that

 \[ \mathbb{P}(\tau_x < \infty | X_0 = x)\]